Here’s a run down of the best 4G / LTE routers for 2020, selected from Huawei, HTC, D-Link and TP-Link.

 They range between £100 – £200.

-The three routers in this section represent that current state of the art for 4G and 5G internet routers.
+The three routers in this section represent the current state of the art for 4G and 5G internet routers.
 At the of writing the prices are high and availability scarce.

 They’re included here mainly to show where things may be going in the future.
-Prices are in the region of “if you have to ask then maybe you can’t afford it”.
+Prices are disregarded for this selection; it’s only about finding the best performance available.

 |D-Link DWR-921||TP-Link TL-MR6400||Huawei B311||D-Link DWR-953